Kristina01111000/Drws_site/README.md

 New:
 - add cancel course early section to page and get prior month free
 - fine tune new button description
-- different picture of him for front page?
-- does he have the front page video -> still working on it

 Current Notes: